Skip to main content

 Is Procore worth it for small contractors?

 For most small contractors (under $10M annual revenue), Procore is expensive relative to the value you’ll use.
 The platform is built for mid-size to enterprise operations, and many features go unused by smaller teams.
 Alternatives like Projul offer similar core functionality at a fraction of the cost with simpler setup.
-Our full list of Procore alternatives covers more options.
+Our guide to the best construction software covers more options.

 What is the cheapest Procore plan?